 The NFHS and many State Associations, including the WHSAA, support the SAT/ACT Donation Project to assist students, athletes and families with college entrance exam preparation.
 The SAT/ACT Donation Project has already helped over a quarter MILLION students.
-For more information, please click the following link:
+For more information, please click the following links:

 In a continued effort to educate our coaches, officials, parents and students, we are pleased to announce a free course dealing with the importance of proper concussion recognition and management in high school sports.
 It is imperative that all parties involved are as educated as possible on the signs and symptoms of concussions for the safety of our students.
 Please click on the link below to register (if you are not a member of the NFHS Learn site, you will need to register to view the course) and take the 20 minute course.
 It could save a life!